magomimmo/modern-cljs/doc/tutorial-14.md

 > application resource which is safe and idempotent, in Restful
 > parlance, and we should have used the default GET verb/method.

-Now reload the `shopping.html` page and click again the `Calculate` button.
+Now reload the [shopping page][3] and click again the `Calculate` button.
 You should receive a plain text of the input values of the form.

 ![FictionShopping][8]

-Let's know go back for a while and see what happens if we re-enable the JavaScript engine of the browser: open again the Setting of the Developer Tools and enable the JavaScript engine by unmarking the `Disable JavaScript` check-box.
+Let's know go back for a while and see what happens if we re-enable the JavaScript engine of the browser.
+Open again the Setting of the Developer Tools and enable the JavaScript engine by unmarking the `Disable JavaScript` check-box.

-Next, reload the [shopping.html][3] page and finally click the `Calculate` button again.
+Next, reload the [shopping page][3] and finally click the `Calculate` button again.

 ![FictionShopping2][9]